-Before we discuss how to draw a basketball, consider the history of this amazing sport, basketball: Did you know that basketball is the only sport to originate in America?
+Before we discuss how to draw an NBA basketball with the right size, consider the history of this amazing sport, basketball: Did you know that basketball is the only sport to originate in America?
 That is pretty amazing when you sit down and consider all the sports associations available today.

 What’s even more impressive is that basketball is still considered a somewhat new sport as it only came into existence in 1891.
 This might seem like a short time period for some individuals, but a lot has changed in the sport over those years.
 In fact, the first ever basketball game involved the use of a soccer ball rather than an actual basketball.
 Although the hoops and backboards were different, the concept remained the same.

 It goes without saying that basketball is an iconic sport with a lot to offer.
 You can play the sport or you can admire it from afar, but there is one thing that is evident.
 The sport cannot be complete with a basketball.
 Whether you want to learn to draw the sport or improve your shot, you will need a basketball.

 Step 1 Drawing: You first want to begin by drawing a circle.
 This can be a perfect circle or it can be drawn free hand.
 Just remember that the circle doesn’t have to be perfect, but you want it as close as possible.

 Step 2 Drawing: You now want to draw a curved line close to one side of the ball.
 This will be the ball’s ribs.